cos316/cos316-web/final.md

 4. Outcome.
 Describe the outcome of your project.
 Was it fully successful or partially successful?
 What works completely, what works mostly, and what doesn't work?

 **Video Demo**
 Your video demo should be at most 5 minutes long.
 (Shorter is fine.)
 It should show your code running with you explaining what is happening.
-One easy way to record this video is in a zoom meeting by yourself, see instructions from Zoom here: https://support.zoom.us/hc/en-us/articles/201362473-Local-recording
+One easy way to record this video is in a zoom meeting by yourself, see instructions from Zoom [here](https://support.zoom.us/hc/en-us/articles/201362473-Local-recording)

 ### Example project ideas: